gevhaz/Lightningfocus/README.md

 - [ ] Show current interval type and name in standard output.
 - [ ] Show time passed for current interval in standard output.
 - [x] Show notifications when switching between work and breaks.
-- [ ] Allow interactive selection of tasks.
-The user should be able to enter tasks one-by-one which will then be looped through.
+- [x] Allow interactive specification of tasks.
+The user should be able to enter tasks one-by-one which will then be looped through as work intervals.
 - [x] It should be possible to use the app as a Pomodoro timer without naming any tasks.
 - [ ] Allow setting default intervals in a configuration file.